alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

-      "subject": "STRING" # required string for email - subject of email "created_at": "STRING", # required string - date and time notification created "sent_at": " STRING", # optional string - date and time notification sent to provider "Completed_at: "STRING" # optional string - date and time notification delivered or failed },
+      "subject": "STRING" # required string for email - subject of email "created_at": "STRING", # required string - date and time notification created "sent_at": " STRING", # optional string - date and time notification sent to provider "Completed_at": "STRING" # optional string - date and time notification delivered or failed },
     …
   ],